RiotGamesCookbooks/artifact-cookbook/README.md

 ### Downloading files using artifact_file

-In its simplest state, the artifact_file resource is a wrapper for the remote_file resource.
+In its simplest state, the artifact_file resource is a wrapper for the remote_file resource for Nexus and URL locations.
 The key addition is retry logic and integrity checking for the downloaded files.
 Below is a brief description of the logic flow for the resource:

 * Download the file using remote_file resource.